 No. Ultrasound is not a replacement or substitute for mammography.
 Some breast cancers are only detected by 2D or 3D/tomosynthesis mammography, even in dense breasts.

-17. I am a breast cancer survivor and have dense breasts.
-Is mammography adequate screening for me?
+22. I am a breast cancer survivor and have dense breasts.
+Is a mammogram enough screening for me?

-- All women with a personal history of breast cancer and dense breasts.
+- If you have a history of breast cancer and dense breasts

 1. Monticciolo DL, Newell MS, Moy L, Niell B, Monsees B, Sickles EA.
 Breast cancer screening in women at higher-than-average risk: Recommendations from the ACR.
 J Am Coll Radiol 2018; 15:408-414

-You should begin screening at age 40.
-Though breast cancer is more common as women get older, it is still important to begin screening at 40 because:
+Though breast cancer is more common as women get older, it is important to begin mammogram screenings by age 40 because: